Littlepage-Buggs growing in maturity as Baylor's chief rebounding, defensive pest

 It’s truly fascinating to watch this scientific metamorphosis at work.
 The little bug stays hidden in her cocoon for weeks, tucked away from the outside world.
 But when she emerges, she is proud and graceful, and ready to flutter and float and fly with the best of them.

 Oh, and the life cycle of a butterfly is pretty cool, too, as opposed to the transformation to which we’re referring.
-Or have you not met Darianna Littlepae-Buggs yet?
+Or have you not met Darianna Littlepage-Buggs yet?

 If you’re a Baylor women’s basketball fan, you’ve witnessed the growth of Buggs firsthand.
 She has come out of her shell in an authoritative way.
 Where once she may have been shy or reserved, now she’s comfortable and occasionally chatty.
 Where once she might’ve been apprehensive on the court, she now is confident, even aggressive.